CERT-Polska/Artemis/README.md

 <h1><img src="static/images/logo.png" alt="logo" style="width: 400px" /></h1>

-A modular web reconnaisance tool and vulnerability scanner based on Karton (https://github.com/CERT-Polska/karton).
+A modular web reconnaissance tool and vulnerability scanner based on Karton (https://github.com/CERT-Polska/karton).

 The Artemis project has been initiated by the [KN Cyber](https://kncyber.pl/) science club of [Warsaw University of Technology](https://pw.edu.pl) and is currently being maintained by [CERT Polska](https://cert.pl).